Valentine’s day in Malta

-Valentine’s Day in Malta — Romantic Trips & Excursions [2024]
+Valentine’s Day in Malta – Romantic holidays & excursions

-Valentine’s Day is the festival of love, which is celebrated worldwide on February 14th.
-On Valentine’s Day in Malta, it is customary to spend the romantic hours with a couple’s trip, hike, city trip or wellness.
-After the offer was thinned out during the Corona period, since 2023 you can once again draw from the full range.
+Valentine’s Day is the festival of love, which is celebrated worldwide on 14 February.
+On Valentine’s Day in Malta, it is customary to organise a romantic getaway with a couple’s trip, hike, city trip or wellness.
+After the offer was thinned out during the Corona period, since 2023 you can again draw from the full range.
 Let your imagination run wild and leave everyday life behind.
-Search for the five Love Languages and enjoy the romantic moments, a sunny Valentine’s Day in Malta.
+Enjoy the romantic moments, the sunny Valentine’s Day in Malta.
 Because you and your partner are worth it.

-Are you planning something extraordinary in sun-drenched Malta?
-Then we have 7 great ideas for you on how to collect some beautiful moments.
-We hope you enjoy planning, pampering and falling in love all over again!
+Are you planning something extraordinary in sun-kissed Malta?
+Then we’ve got 7 great ideas for you on how you can collect some wonderful moments.
+We hope you enjoy planning, indulging and falling in love all over again!

-Tip 1: Walk along the wonderful sandy shores
+Tip 1: Walk along the marvellous sandy coasts

-The north of Malta is particularly suitable here.
+The north of Malta is particularly suitable for this.
 Visit the picturesque town of Mellieha with its wonderful sandy beaches:

 Gozo donkey hike

-The circular walk takes about 2 hours, including a snack break.
+The circular hike takes around 2 hours, including a snack break.
 The start and end point is the Church of the Conception on the road from Qala to Hondoq, which is well worth seeing.

 Tip 2: Rent a farmhouse in Gozo

-On the island of Gozo, a secluded Gozitan farmhouse can often be rented on a budget, complete with a swimming pool and luxurious furnishings.
-So it’s easy to create a romantic Valentine’s Day weekend away from the hustle and bustle of everyday life.
+On the sister island of Gozo, a secluded Gozitan farmhouse, often with a swimming pool and luxurious furnishings, can be rented cheaply in February.
+You can easily organise a few romantic days around Valentine’s Day, away from the hustle and bustle of everyday life.

-Explore the green countryside and nature in Gozo.
-Take long walks in the picturesque towns and villages of Gozo and enjoy the sunset on one of the magnificent cliffs with endless sea views.
+Explore the green landscape and nature of Gozo.
+Enjoy long walks in the picturesque towns and villages in Gozo and enjoy the sunset on one of the marvellous cliffs with endless sea views.

-Tip 3: Romantic dinner after a wellness couple massage
+Tip 3: Romantic dinner after a wellness couple’s massage

-Later, on the 9th floor of AX The Palace hotel, you can enjoy an exceptional six-course dinner on Valentine’s Day.
-The hotel is known for its great international cuisine offerings.
-It is the ideal setting for a passionate and romantic dinner for two.
+Later, on the 9th floor of Hotel AX The Palace, you can enjoy an exceptional six-course menu on Valentine’s Day.
+The hotel is known for its great international cuisine.
+The ideal setting for a passionate and romantic dinner for two.

-• A bottle of pink prosecco and strawberries in the room on arrival
+• A bottle of Prosecco and strawberries in your room on arrival

 • Dinner for two at the Phoenix Restaurant on Valentine’s Day

-• 130 euro dining credit if checked out before 14 February
+• 130 Euro meal credit for check-out before 14 February

-• Use of the facilities at the Deep Nature Spa at The Phoenicia Malta
+• Use of the facilities of the Deep Nature Spa at The Phoenicia Malta

 Share your magical moments at The Phoenicia Malta.